Xeljanz Lawsuit for Cancer & Heart Related Problems

 The following side effects have been reported by people taking Xeljanz:

 Xeljanz may be used to treat RA in addition to psoriatic arthritis.
 However, the FDA has stated that all patients should use this medication under the guidance of a qualified healthcare provider who will consider any underlying risk factors, such as a history of malignancies, heart disease, pulmonary embolisms, or blood clotting disorders.

 Xeljanz: FDA Black Box Warning

-In February 2019, the FDA published a drug safety warning, and Pfizer said it was revising dosage recommendations for the medication.
+In February 2019, the FDA published a drug safety communication about the product's black box warning.
+Pfizer said it was revising dosage recommendations for patients treated with the medication.

 The FDA has mandated Pfizer, Inc. (Pfizer), the manufacturer of Xeljanz, to add a new warning label to its medication guide due to evidence showing that this prescription may cause cancer.

-Thousands of patients have filed lawsuits against the pharmaceutical giant claiming the company failed to warn about serious side effects associated with Xeljanz.
-These include heart attack, stroke, and malignancies.
+Thousands of patients have filed lawsuits against the pharmaceutical giant.
+These Xeljanz claims reveal that the company failed to warn about serious side effects associated with Xeljanz, including heart attack, stroke, and malignancies.